William Contreras Player Props: Brewers vs. Reds

 William Contreras At The Plate

-- Contreras is hitting .255 with 13 doubles, a triple, nine home runs and 29 walks.
+- Contreras is batting .259 with 14 doubles, a triple, nine home runs and 30 walks.

+- Among the qualified hitters in MLB, he ranks 73rd in batting average, 44th in on-base percentage, and 77th in slugging.

-- Contreras enters this game on a four-game hitting streak.
-In his last games, he's hitting .333 with one homer.
+- Contreras is batting .429 with one homer during his last outings and is on a five-game hitting streak.

-- In 66.2% of his 68 games this season, Contreras has picked up at least one hit.
-He's also had 16 multi-hit games.

-- He has hit a home run in 13.2% of his games this season, and 3.2% of his plate appearances.

-- Contreras has picked up an RBI in 32.4% of his games this season, with more than one RBI in 11.8% of his games.
-He has also driven in three or more runs in two contests.
+- In 31.9% of his games this season, Contreras has had at least one RBI.
+He's picked up more than one in 11.6% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.